timescale/docs/tutorials/simulate-iot-sensor-data.md

 # Simulate an IoT sensor dataset

-The Internet of Things (IoT) describes a trend where computing capabilities are embedded into physical objects (IoT devices), ranging from light bulbs to oil wells.
-Many of those IoT devices collect sensor data about their environment and generate time-series datasets with relational metadata.
+The Internet of Things (IoT) describes a trend where computing capabilities are embedded into IoT devices.
+That is, physical objects, ranging from light bulbs to oil wells.
+Many IoT devices collect sensor data about their environment and generate time-series datasets with relational metadata.

-It is often necessary to simulate such datasets, for example, when testing a new system.
-This tutorial shows how to simulate a basic dataset with $CLOUD_LONG and then run simple queries on it.
+It is often necessary to simulate IoT datasets.
+For example, when you are testing a new system.
+This tutorial shows how to simulate a basic dataset in your $SERVICE_LONG, and then run simple queries on it.

 To simulate a more advanced dataset, see [Time-series Benchmarking Suite (TSBS)][tsbs].

 ## Prerequisites

-Before starting this procedure:
+To follow this tutorial, you need to:

 - [Create a target Timescale Cloud service][create-a-service].
 - [Connect to your service][connect-to-service].